jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 ```

 #### Step 2: Upgrade Docker - DONE
-Docker will be automatically by Ubuntu from the official Ubuntu repository for Docker.
+Docker and Docker Compose will be automatically upgraded by Ubuntu from the official Ubuntu repository for Docker.

 #### Step 3: Install Docker Compose - DONE
 To ensure we get the latest version,